 Eat the Corn (“The X-Files” website) — If John’s level of obsessiveness in his “X-Files” flashback reviews is too tame for you, check out this site.
 These analyses of “X-Files” episodes, comics, etc., are much more informative than you’d get from Deep Throat or Mr. X. Plus, the site offers an archive of rare interviews with the cast and crew.

 Gilmore Guys (podcast) — Kevin, Demi and usually a guest banter about every episode of “Gilmore Girls” and “Bunheads,” plus the pilot episode of “The Marvelous Mrs. Maisel.”
 They also interview key players from “Gilmore Girls” in bonus episodes.
+And in the follow-up, “The Marvelous Mrs. Maisel Goys,” Kevin and Alice break down every episode of Amy Sherman-Palladino’s new series.

 How Did This Get Made? (movie podcast) — Comedians banter about bad movies.
 It’s almost worth watching the bad films just to hear them make fun of them.